Fast-Track to Hyatt Globalist with Meetings and Events Fast-Track to Hyatt Globalist with Meetings and Events

 The The World of Hyatt Credit Card receives complimentary Discoverist status for as long as you remain a cardholder.
 There is no lounge access or breakfast offered for Discoverist members, which puts the benefit of this card on par with the IHG One Rewards Premier Credit Card.

 You earn 2 elite qualifying nights for every $5,000 spent on the card, opening up the possibility of earning Explorist or Globalist status via spend, valid for the following year.
-Members with Explorist status receive Club Lounge access four times a year, an extra 20% points bonus, and guaranteed room availability up to 72 hours prior to a paid stay.
+Members with Explorist status receive Club Lounge access four times a year, an extra 20% points bonus, and guaranteed room availability up to 72 hours before a paid stay.

 Earning World of Hyatt Elite Status Through Meetings